maaarv/current2022/README.md

 ![Clients](/images/TeamCollaboration_Clients.png)

-### Demo 1+2: Teams and Clients - How/When to grant temporary access?
+### Putting Demo 1 & 2 together: Teams and Clients - How/When to grant temporary access?

 ![Teams and Topics](/images/TeamCollaboration_TeamsAndClients.png)